CaptainBern/benqctl/docs/README.md

 The S Switch uses [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) to communicate with the monitor.

-The monitor functions as the controller (or master) while the S Switch is a peripheral (or slave).
+The monitor functions as the controller (or master) while the S Switch is a peripheral (or slave) with address `0x28`.
 When a button is pressed on the S Switch, the interrupt pin is set high.
 Afterwards the monitor will begin sending requests to the S Switch.
 When the 'command' (a button press) is finished, the interrupt pin will be set low again.